 insights-hec.controlup.com

-In the ControlUp Real-Time Console, you must delegate the proper security permissions for the AD account that the monitor uses.
-It must be within the console in the Security Policy pane.
+For versions lower than 9.0, you must delegate the proper security permissions for the AD account that the monitor uses.
+In the ControlUp Real-Time Console > Security Policy pane, you must grant the following permissions:

-• Use Shared Credentials, in the Shared Credentials Store sub-section.
+- Use Shared Credentials, under Shared Credentials sub-section

 It's best practice to configure the credentials that you use in the environment as Shared.
 To learn more, see Configuring Shared Credentials.

-The monitor AD account defined in the monitor requires the Allow Log on Locally user permission on the monitor machine (the service account defined in the Monitor Settings > Domain identity tab).
+For versions lower than 9.0, the monitor AD account defined in the monitor requires the Allow Log on Locally user permission on the monitor machine (the service account defined in the Monitor Settings > Domain Identity tab).

 Administrative privileges